stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 ### The People Behind Stride

-Stride is brought to life by a group of passionate developers, much like yourself, who contribute in their free time.
+Stride is kept alive by a group of passionate developers, much like yourself, who contribute in their free time.
 This means our pace might not match that of other engines backed by full-time teams, but it also means every update is a labor of love.

 ### Facing the Realities: Funding and Resources